 - If you are not signed in to your ArcGIS organizational account, click Sign In and sign in with your credentials.

-- On the ribbon, click the Save button and choose Save As.
+- On the Contents (dark) toolbar, click Save and open and choose Save as.

-- For the summary, type This map was created to assist hikers in planning their day at Red Rock Canyon National Conservation Area.
+- In the Summary box, type This map was created to assist hikers in planning their day at Red Rock Canyon National Conservation Area.

-The map's name change is reflected at the top of the page.
+The map name changes at the top of the page.
 The map is saved to My Content, which you can access from the content page (from the Home menu, choose Content).

 Add the trails

 Next, you'll add the Red Rock Canyon Trails layer to the map.